edgarasliberis/language-playground/README.md

 * Priority queue using a stack
 * Linked list.
 * Array heap, making invariants hold, all operations.
-* Binary (+search) tree and all operations (insert, delete, traverse, from-to list, length, depth, k-th child)
+* Binary (+search) tree and all operations (insert, delete, traverse, to list, length, depth, k-th child)

 Combinatorics (OCaml) [see combinatorics.ml]:
 * Generate all permutations of a string